scaleway/serverless-scaleway-functions/README.md

 The use of ES modules is encouraged, since they are more efficient and make setup and debugging much easier.

-Note that using `"type": "module"` or `"type": "commonjs"` in your package.json will enable/disable some features in Node runtime.
-For a comprehensive list of differences, please refer to the [official documentation](https://nodejs.org/api/esm.html), the following is a summary only:
+Note that using `"type": "module"` or `"type": "commonjs"` in your `package.json` file will enable or disable some features in Node runtime, such as:
-- `commonjs` is used as default value
+- `commonjs` is used as the default value
-- `commonjs` allows you to use `require/module.exports` (synchronous code loading, it basically copies all file contents)
+- `commonjs` allows you to use `require/module.exports` (synchronous code loading - it basically copies all file contents)
-- `module` allows you to use `import/export` ES6 instructions (asynchronous loading, more optimized as it imports only the pieces of code you need)
+- `module` allows you to use `import/export` ES6 instructions (asynchronous loading - more optimized as it imports only the pieces of code you need)

+>**Tip**:
+For a comprehensive list of differences, please refer to the [Node.js official documentation](https://nodejs.org/api/esm.html).

 ### Node

-Path to your handler file (from serverless.yml), omit `./`, `../`, and add the exported function to use as a handler :
+Path to your handler file (from `serverless.yml`), omit `./`, `../`, and add the exported function to use as a handler:

 ```yml
 - src